kdabwl/SmallObjects/README.md

 Oh, well: a Readme is due and it shall be about design, ideas, desiderata, problems and how that was made to work.
 I'll make the Readme a log and add new items top down (click `outline` button).
 Enjoy!

+### 5. parting-up the decisions for a responsive free-programmable Polymorphic Inline Cache

+There are situations where a method activation can see that the desicions made, in a call site, for branching, could have been more to the case.
+If the decisions were a piece of bits, we want to move that piece either closer to the call site or closer to the callee.
+This results in a basically free-programmable Polymorphic Inline Cache.
+When the compiler has no choice, as in e.g. compiling `self zork`, it defers to guard the sender side with `self doesNotUnderstand: #zork`.<br>
+If, on the other side, there can only be one implementor of e.g. `#evaluate:in:to:notifying:ifFail:`, it is sufficient to guard the implementor side with `(self class inheritsFrom: theMethod methodClass) or: [self doesNotUnderstand: theMethod selector]`.
+Contrast this with ´method lookup` where `selectors` (in perhaps huge dictionaries) are compared -- here we 'only' check `inheritance relations`.

 ### 4. the best developed talent for the most complex task (~chiropractic to ~oneself)

 When talented craftsmen come to your construction site (of ideas, what else), they bring tools and materials with them; and they clean up before they leave -- but they handover the `result`s to the patron.
 This is on offer for garbage collection (on `boot level, root level` and beyond) in the `SmallObjects runtime` -- and things have already been provided below.
 We add the concept of `temporary variables`, they are pushed on the stack during the `prolog` of `method activation`, in `Smalltalk syntax` (plus initialization during declaration):